microsoft/malmo/doc/install_windows.md

 If you don't want to use Malmo from C# then you can skip this step.

 Visit https://www.microsoft.com/net to download and install the latest dotNET framework.

+### 8. Set MALMO_XSD_PATH to the location of the schemas: ###

+1. If you have not already done so, unzip the Malmo zip to some location (e.g. your `C:\` drive).
+2. Make a new environment variable called MALMO_XSD_PATH. ([How To](https://support.microsoft.com/en-us/kb/310519) )
+3. Set it to the location of the Schemas folder where you unzipped the Malmo package. e.g. `C:\Malmo\Schemas`
+4. When you update Malmo you will need to update the MALMO_XSD_PATH too.